w3f/Grants-Program/applications/blockops_parachain_node_deployment.md

 The blockops-frontend-end connects to the blockops-coreapi-service and is built using typescript and next.js, creating a modern web dashboard. it provides a unique set of features allowing users to deploy nodes easily and it also provides users with a comprehensive overview of all essential metrics related to their nodes thereby ensuring real-time visibility into the performance nodes.

-**System workflow**

-...

-This project enables parachains to selectively deploy their infrastructure onto Dedicated Servers situated within the geographic regions where the Infrastructure Builders' Programme (IBP) Provider services are available.

 **Mockups and UI components**

 The following are the mockups for high-level application operations, these are subject to change during product iterations.
 UI is purposely designed to be as simple as possible.

 - Dashboard
 - Deploy a Parachain
-- User activity and operation history
-- UI Mockups of Blockops Monitoring implementation
+- UI Mockups of Blockops Monitoring Implementation

   <a href="https://ibb.co/9pKwqFs"><img src="https://i.ibb.co/NFD1L8Z/Monitoring-1.jpg" alt="Monitoring-1" border="0"></a>